-5.74 The HRA screening (Chapter 4) identified the potential for impacts from industrial emissions arising from energy from waste facilities within 10km of Chilterns Beechwoods SAC, Wormley Hoddesdon Park Woods SAC, or Lee Valley SPA/Ramsar (or its functionally linked land), Epping Forest SAC, Burnham Beeches SAC or Eversden & Wimpole Woods SAC.
+5.38 The HRA screening (Chapter 4) screened in on a precautionary basis impacts from industrial emissions arising from energy from waste facilities within 10km of Chilterns Beechwoods SAC, Wormley Hoddesdon Park Woods SAC, or Lee Valley SPA/Ramsar (or its functionally linked land), Epping Forest SAC, Burnham Beeches SAC or Eversden & Wimpole Woods SAC.

-5.75 Energy from waste, as with other waste facilities, could in theory be permitted at any of the locations identified in Policy 3 and have the potential to give rise to sources of atmospheric pollution, e.g. nitrogen and acid deposition; the level of emissions can vary depending on the scale of facility.
-However, all emissions will be subject to control under the Industrial Emissions Directive (Directive 2010/75/EU), transposed into law in England by The Environmental Permitting Regulations (England and Wales) 2010 (as amended)71 and will require either a Part A(1) or A(2) environmental permit.
+5.39 Energy from waste, as with other waste facilities, could in theory be permitted at any of the locations identified in Policy 3 and have the potential to give rise to sources of atmospheric pollution, e.g. nitrogen and acid deposition; the level of emissions can vary depending on the scale of facility.
+However, all emissions will be subject to control under the Industrial Emissions Directive (Directive 2010/75/EU), transposed into law in England by The Environmental Permitting Regulations (England and Wales) 2010 (as amended)58 and will require either a Part A(1) or A(2) environmental permit.

-5.76 As above, Policy 15: Biodiversity and Geodiversity provides general protection for the European sites.
+5.40 As above, Policy 15: Biodiversity and Geodiversity provides general protection for the European sites.

-5.77 Alongside applying for planning permission to Hertfordshire Council, energy from waste developers also need to apply for the relevant environmental permit from https://www.gov.uk/guidance/control-and-monitor-emissions-for-yourenvironmental-permit#dust-mud-and-litter the Environment Agency.
-Permit applicants are required to undertake screening to identify European sites within 10km, calculate the predicted environmental concentration of each substance released to air and compare these with environmental standards, then take action to reduce emissions levels, where required72.
+5.41 Alongside applying for planning permission to Hertfordshire County Council, energy from waste developers also need to apply for the relevant environmental permit from the Environment Agency.
+Permit applicants are required to undertake screening to identify European sites within 10km, calculate the predicted environmental concentration of each substance released to air and compare these with environmental standards, then take action to reduce emissions levels, where required59.
 This is considered a sufficient safeguard that likely significant effects on European sites can be avoided.